marshmallow-code/marshmallow/docs/extending.rst

 Example: Adding a Namespace to Serialized Output
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Let's build upon the example above for adding root namespace for to serialized output.
+Let's build upon the example above for adding a root namespace to serialized output.
 This time, we will create a custom base serializer with additional ``class Meta`` options.

 ::